 If you happen to be in the area on a Sunday morning, you may see a worship service in session.
 You will be surprised how the service may have overflowed to the outside area.

-The Nha Tho Area is also a nice area to shop, grab a coconut coffee or another drink at Cong Coffee, or have lunch at one of the many restaurants in the area.
+The Nha Tho Area is also a nice area to shop, grab a coconut coffee or drink at Cong Coffee, or have lunch at one of the many restaurants.

 Bike Around West Lake